simeononsecurity/simeononsecurity.ch/content/articles/microsoft-security-certification-path/index.en.md

 This certification is particularly suitable for:

-- **Identity and access administrators**: If you are tasked with managing user identities, access controls, and authentication in Microsoft 365 and Azure, this certification is ideal for your role.
+- **Identity and access administrators**: If you're tasked with managing user identities, access controls, and authentication in Microsoft 365 and Azure, this certification is ideal for your role.

 - **IT professionals focusing on identity and access**: IT professionals responsible for securing access to resources will find this certification valuable.
 It provides in-depth knowledge of identity management and access control.